 Services and Pricing

 If you are looking for some beautiful designs to make your products pop you have come to the right place!
-I have a large portfolio of work available for licensing or buyout, if you are interested in viewing please email firstname.lastname@example.org for access.
+I have a large portfolio of 250 + designs available for licensing or buyout, if you are interested in viewing please use the contact form here or email firstname.lastname@example.org for access.

 If you find something you love, I will ask for further details about the products intended for use & where they are sold, if there are any adjustments to colour or scale and any manufacturing requirements, and I can then provide a fee for use.